 Audit Committee.
-The Audit Committee has the functions of, among others (i) reviewing the adequacy of the Company's internal system of accounting controls, (ii) meeting with the independent public accountants and management to review and discuss various matters pertaining to the audit, including the Company's financial statements, the report of the independent public accountants on the results, scope and terms of their work and the recommendations of the independent public accountants concerning the financial practices, controls, procedures and policies employed by the Company, (iii) resolving disagreements between management and the independent public accountants regarding financial reporting, (iv) reviewing the financial statements of the Company, (v) selecting, evaluating and, when appropriate, replacing the independent accountants, (vi) reviewing and approving fees to be paid to the independent public accountants, (vii) reviewing and approving related-party transactions, (viii) reviewing and approving all permitted non-audit services to be performed by the independent public accountants, (ix) establishing procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by the Company's employees of concerns regarding questionable accounting or auditing matters and (x) considering other appropriate matters regarding the financial affairs of the Company.
+The Audit Committee has the functions of, among others (i) reviewing the adequacy of the Company's internal system of accounting controls, (ii) meeting with the independent accountants and management to review and discuss various matters pertaining to the audit, including the Company's financial statements, the report of the independent accountants on the results, scope and terms of their work and the recommendations of the independent accountants concerning the financial practices, controls, procedures and policies employed by the Company, (iii) resolving disagreements between management and the independent accountants regarding financial reporting, (iv) reviewing the financial statements of the Company, (v) selecting, evaluating and, when appropriate, replacing the independent accountants, (vi) reviewing and approving related-party transactions, (viii) reviewing and approving all permitted non-audit services to be performed by the independent accountants, (ix) establishing procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by the Company's employees of concerns regarding questionable accounting or auditing matters and (x) considering other appropriate matters regarding the financial affairs of the Company.

-The Audit Committee is currently comprised of Mr. Lossett (Chairman), Mr. Fedak and Mr. Covitz, each of whom is "independent" as defined under New York Stock Exchange, Inc. ("NYSE") listing standards.
-During the year ended December 31, 2002, the Audit Committee and the audit committee of the corporation that preceded the Company prior to its reincorporation merger held an aggregate of three meetings.
+The Audit Committee is currently comprised of Mr. Lossett (Chair), Mr. Fedak and Ms. Romney, each of whom is "independent" as defined under the New York Stock Exchange, Inc. ("NYSE") listing standards.
+During the year ended December 31, 2003, the Audit Committee and the audit committee of the corporation that preceded the Company prior to its reincorporation merger held an aggregate of ten meetings.
+The Board of Directors has determined that Mr. Lossett, one of our four independent Directors, is the audit committee financial expert.

 Compensation Committee.
-The Compensation Committee, currently comprised of Mr. Fedak (Chairman), Ms. Romney, Ms. Richardson and Mr. Covitz, all non-employee Directors who meet NYSE listing standards for "independence", oversees the Company's executive compensation programs and policies and is responsible for determining grants of options to purchase Common Stock under the Molina Healthcare, Inc. 2002 Equity Incentive Plan.
-During the year ended December 31, 2002, the Compensation Committee and the compensation committee of the corporation that preceded the Company prior to its reincorporation merger held an aggregate of four meetings.
+The Compensation Committee is currently comprised of Mr. Fedak (Chair), Mr. Lossett and Ms. Richardson, all non-employee Directors who meet the NYSE listing standards for "independence".
+The Compensation Committee reviews and recommends to the board of directors the salaries, benefits and stock options grants of our executive officers.
+The Compensation Committee also administers our stock option and other employee benefit plans.
+During the year ended December 31, 2003, the Compensation Committee and the compensation committee of the corporation that preceded the Company prior to its reincorporation merger held an aggregate of six meetings.

 Corporate Governance and Nominating Committee.
-The Corporate Governance and Nominating Committee was formed in June 2002 and is responsible for reviewing matters of corporate governance and recommending to the full Board candidates for election to the Board of Directors.
-The Corporate Governance and Nominating Committee will consider director nominees recommended by security holders if properly submitted as described below in the "Other Information" section.
-This Committee currently consists of Ms. Romney (Chairman), Mr. Lossett and Ms. Richardson, each of whom is "independent" under NYSE listing standards.
-During 2002, the Committee and the corporate governance and nominating committee of the corporation that preceded the Company prior to its reincorporation merger did not hold any meetings.
+The Corporate Governance and Nominating Committee is responsible for reviewing matters of corporate governance and recommending to the full Board candidates for election to the Board of Directors.
+This Committee currently consists of Ms. Romney (Chair), Mr. Fedak and Ms. Richardson, each of whom is "independent" under current NYSE listing standards.
+During the year ended December 31, 2003, the Committee and the corporate governance and nominating committee of the corporation that preceded the Company prior to its reincorporation merger held an aggregate of six meetings.